 This is functional nutrition.

 Every year I run a Functional Nutrition Certification Program.
-After applying functional medicine in my own practice, and seeing the phenomenal results my clients are experiencing, I am committed to sharing this knowledge with other practitioners.
+After years of applying functional medicine in my own practice, and seeing the phenomenal results my clients are experiencing, I am committed to sharing this knowledge with other practitioners.
 With our aging population combined with the increase in childhood diseases and rises in health challenges all the way through the life span, the need for this information, this practice, has become urgent.

 The New Popular Kid In The Class: Functional Nutrition

 Functional medicine and functional nutrition, terms often used interchangeably, are becoming highly recognized as an effective approach to healing a variety of health issues.
 With functional medicine doctors getting extensive media coverage, including appearing on high profile shows like Dr. Oz, publishing bestselling books and being recognized in medical journals, we are all waking up to the possibility of healing with a root cause approach.

 To illustrate exactly what functional nutrition is, and how it works, I’d like to use a common scenario that I encounter on a weekly basis.

 The Health Challenge: A potential client contacts me and is interested in enlisting my services.
 Her main concern is long-standing general digestive upset.
 She describes her experience thus far, listing her many tests (stool analysis, x-ray, CT scan, MRI, scopes, blood work).
 She goes on to tell me that nothing was found, her tests all came back ‘normal’, and yet she continues to experience very real, physical symptoms that are impacting her day-to-day quality of life.
 The doctors were unable to offer her a solution.

 The Big Question: This scenario is not unique to this client.
 These are some of the most common questions I hear from clients: Why do I have these symptoms?
 Why can no one tell me the origins of these symptoms?
 And why don’t their tests turn up anything?